Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-Ledbat-Evualation/plannng_and _design_readme.md

 Clearly, the goal of this assignment is to come up with at least three to six exhaustive evaluation examples of programmes for analysing how Ledbat performs in wireless environments (WLAN/Wifi).

 We have planned to come up with examples of programmes which are scalable in nature.
-Users can pass Command LIne Arguments before running the programme to simulate (say)
+Users can pass Command Line Arguments before running the programme to simulate (say)
 <ul>
  <li> For the desired simulation time </li>
  <li> For the desired rate adaptation algorithm </li>